dannygits/4th_year_project/README.md

 # Ecommerce-App
 git repo for ecommerce app

 The following is a base demo application that is similar to jumia, amazon and E-bay.
-The demo has full administrator permissions and also includes other demo accounts that have limited permissions. the demo app is inspired by Andre Madarang.
-Follow the link to view his awesome tutorials: https://www.youtube.com/watch?v=o5PWIuDTgxg&list=PLEhEHUEU3x5oPTli631ZX9cxl6cU_sDaR
+The demo has full administrator permissions and also includes other demo accounts that have limited permissions.

 To Access the full project, kindly follow the steps below:
 1. Clone the repository and cd into it.